 Last of all (and exciting the developers in the audience very much), Apple announced a new programming language for both iOS and Mac software, called Swift.
 After reporting Apple's (by this point quite openly technical) announcement that Swift features "closures, generics, namespaces, multiple return types and type inference", our US colleague Dan Moren pointed out that "the biggest cheer at this event, you heard it, came at 'namespaces'."

 Swift is something we'll be hearing a lot more about in the future.
 For now, take a look at our article Apple unveils Swift, a new programming language for iOS, Mac for more details.

 iOS 8 review: Will I be able to downgrade from iOS 8 to iOS 7 (or iOS 6)?

-See also: How to downgrade from iOS 8 to iOS 7.
+If you do so in the next few days, it's relatively straightforward - see How to downgrade from iOS 8 to iOS 7.

 iOS 8 is hugely impressive: it has a host of small but convenient tweaks (particularly in Messages, Mail and Photos, but throughout the system), and opens up new possibilities for app developers to get creative.
 Widgets are a big addition, third-party keyboards are a huge addition, and we can't wait to see what games developers do with Metal.
 Those on older devices may find that it slows things down to an unacceptable point, and it is amazingly demanding of storage space when you're installing the update in the first place - but as far as we are concerned these are the only significant points against iOS 8.